10 Best Figure Skates For under $200 (2023)

 The inner boot contains memory foam, allowing it to fit into the shape of the user's foot.

-Jackson figure skates also come with standard, sharpened chrome blades, allowing you to skate right out the box.
+Jackson Ultima figure skates also come with standard, sharpened chrome blades, allowing you to skate right out of the box.

 Risport Scott Hamilton Ice Skates